 Treatments for Both Psoriasis and Hepatitis C

 Some psoriasis treatments aren’t safe if you have certain liver conditions.
 This includes those caused by HCV.
-In one study, researchers found that certain topical medications can be effective for people with mild irritation.
+In , researchers found that certain topical medications can be effective for people with mild irritation.
 Ultraviolet B phototherapy may also be helpful for people with both HCV and moderate to severe psoriasis.

 More studies need to be done in this area to find treatment that’s safe and effective for people with both conditions.